PennOpen Pass for Penn personnel

 The launch of PennOpen Pass is a critical step in the ongoing efforts to resume academic, research, and clinical activities on Penn’s campus.
 We share a collective responsibility to protect ourselves and each other, and it will take participation from all to help slow the spread of this disease.
 When you wear a face covering, practice physical distancing, and complete your daily symptom check on PennOpen Pass, you promote the health and safety of everyone around you and advance Penn’s mission of excellence in education, research, and patient care.

-- Penn Medicine faculty, postdoctoral trainees, staff, and students entering Penn Medicine health care settings are required to complete daily symptom checks using PennOpen Pass and show a Green Pass upon entering.
+- Penn Medicine faculty, postdoctoral trainees, staff, and students entering Penn Medicine health care settings are required to report symptoms using PennOpen Pass.

 - Beginning August 25, 2021, all University faculty, postdoctoral trainees, staff, and students, regardless of vaccinated status, are required to use PennOpen Pass daily.